-- Be careful not to let the battery electrolyte contact your body or clothing. - Wear eye protection and rubber gloves, since the diluted sulfuric acid solution burns skin and eats holes in clothing.
+- To avoid personal injury: Be careful not to let the battery electrolyte contact your body or clothing. - Wear eye protection and rubber gloves, since the diluted sulfuric acid solution burns skin and eats holes in clothing.
 Should this occur, immediately wash it off with running water and seek medical attention.